imbi-heidelberg/MetaNLP/paper/paper.md

 In the process of conducting a systematic review, title and abstract (TIAB) screening is especially time-consuming, as it is standard practice for at least two human reviewers to independently assess all identified citations and determine whether each should be included or excluded from the subsequent full-text screening.
-However, this task involves plain text reading and could potentially be performed using natural language processing (NLP) and machine learning (ML) methods to tackle the problem of classifying the records in "include/exclude".
-A certain proportion of the citations to screen can be classified by humans and used as training data to train a ML model.
+However, this task involves plain text reading and could potentially be performed using natural language processing (NLP) and machine learning (ML) methods.
+A certain proportion of the citations to be screened can be classified by humans and used as training data to train a ML model.
 This ML model can then classify the remaining citations, either acting alone or alongside a second human reviewer.